Seahawks defense putting premium on communication and accountability in new scheme

 One, he said, is in understanding the importance of accountability and that the new defense will only work if everyone does their part, starting with the learning and teaching going on right now.

 “To me, that’s everything,” Hurtt said.
 “That’s something that you have to do.
-It doesn’t matter, whether it’s is an established player likes Jamal or Q Diggs or a young guy.
+It doesn’t matter, whether it’s is an established player like Jamal or Q Diggs or a young guy.
 Everyone, coaches as well, has to be accountable to what’s going on out here.
 They have to feel that standard.”

 Hurtt indicated it’s a standard that’s been reached, saying the team is further along in its learning and communication than he thought it might be.

-“I was curious to see how they would handle stuff and guys have really been hungry and attacked it schematically what we’re doing,” he said.
+“I was curious to see how they would handle stuff, and guys have really been hungry and attacked it schematically what we’re doing,” he said.
 The payoff, everyone hopes, will come in the fall.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.